-- Author Appeal: A lot of references (and outright scene lifts) from other movies and anime that Guerin was a fan of.
+- Author Appeal: A lot of references (and outright scene lifts) from other movies and anime that Guerin likes.

-- Born-Again Immortality: The Solar Warrior has been reborn for several millennia as hundreds of different historically important people.
-Of many different nationalities and ethnicities - his list of past lives includes the first emperor of Japan, King Arthur, Irish revolutionary Michael Collins, and Apartheid Era martyr Stephen Biko of South Africa.
+- Born-Again Immortality: The Solar Warrior has been reborn for several millennia as hundreds of different historically important people of many different nationalities and ethnicities.
+His list of past lives includes the first emperor of Japan, King Arthur, Irish revolutionary Michael Collins, and South African Apartheid Era martyr Stephen Biko.
 His current identity is a Japanese office worker.

 - Celebrity Resemblance: Did you ever notice that Quinn looks like Renee O'Connor, the actress who played Gabrielle on Xena: Warrior Princess?
 Guerin has.
 And he shares that knowledge with his readers.
 Frequently.

 - Contrived Coincidence: Akbaar seems to rack them up.
 Not only does he choose the exact same target for his terrorist attack as a completely unrelated terrorist group, but he bumps into Daria when she leaves the airport and of all the flights he chooses to hijack, he picks one going from Tokyo to Berlin...the same plane with Ami Mizuno on board.

 - Don't Explain the Joke: Advice the author should have taken...as every single joke is explained to the reader in case they didn't understand it.